 CU: Drop(s) being added to film

-Load each droplet into a single 0.3-milliliter insulin syringe with a 30-gauge needle [1] and inject 10 microliters of antibody into either the footpad of the anesthetized recipient animal [2-TXT].
+Load each droplet into a single 0.3-milliliter insulin syringe with a 30-gauge needle [1] and inject 10 microliters of antibody into the footpad of the anesthetized recipient animal [2-TXT].

 CU: Droplet being aspirated

-CU: Antibody being injected into footpad TEXT: Alternative: Inject into hock
+CU: Antibody being injected into footpad TEXT: Repeat for the other leg.
+Alternative: Inject into hock

 Before harvesting the lymph node, place a square coverslip on a flat surface [1] and use a vacuum-grease loaded 5-milliliter syringe to trace the edges of the coverslip with grease about 1-2 millimeters from each edge [2].